Monday, March 30, 2009

 Oh wait.
 I made that last one up.

-e's deadly animal pets kill them?
+Why is it news when people's deadly animal pets kill them?
 As far as I am concerned, the minute you decided you are going to make 'friends' with a 13-foot python, every moment you are alive is news - not the part where the man-eating reptile eats a man.

 The real shocker here is that in most of these cases, the offending animal is punished for doing what's natural.
 Take the chimp who recently (tragically) mauled the best friend of a woman who "raised the chimp as her own son."
 That's what a bunch of different articles said.
 "Raised the chimp as her own son."
 Um.
 WHAT?
 In my house, I have a chainsaw.
 I love this chainsaw.
 I've had it since it was a brand new chainsaw - I store in in a cool, dry place, and whenever it's needed, I oil it and give it proper maintenance.
 If I ever put the chainsaw next to my friend's face and turn the power on, it is going to rip my friend's face into a million pieces.
 BUT WHY WOULD IT DO THAT AFTER ALL I'VE DONE FOR IT?
 Oh, because it's a chainsaw.
 Not my son.
 And one thing I forgot to mention.
 I don't really own a chainsaw.
 Because those things are dangerous killers.